Kaavya-Saxena/Stone-Paper-Scissor-Lizard-Spock/README.md

 I was introduced to this idea while watching Big Bang Theory.

 This is a Single player Game.
 Rules of the Game will be conveyed through the website itself.

-Link to the Deployed Site ( It is recommended to open this site on a laptop/pc) : https://stonepaperscissorslizardspock.netlify.app/